 Daria Fedyukina, PhD

-Daria is a Translational Officer at the Office of Translation and Innovation, SoM, CWRU.
+Daria is a Translational Officer at the Office of Translation and Innovation, SOM, CWRU.
 She is a founder of BioHeights, a Cleveland-based consulting company that provides growth strategy consulting services to companies in the biomedical and life sciences space.
 Her main expertise is in gene and cell therapies.
 Main services include disease screening and prioritization, commercial value assessments of new therapeutic products and inventions, TPP research, competitive intelligence, revenue and NPV forecasting, and product portfolio expansion strategy.
 Before founding BioHeights, Daria worked in the Commercial and Portfolio Planning group of REGENXBIO, a leading gene therapy company, in Rockville, Maryland.
 There, she led the company’s product portfolio expansion initiative.
 She also directed commercial activities (product strategy development, revenue forecasting, market analysis) for one of the company’s Preclinical/Phase 1 programs.
 Prior to REGENXBIO, Daria was a Management Consultant at L.E.K.
 Consulting, a global management consulting firm, in Boston, MA and London, UK.
 There she led teams of junior Associates and completed 20 strategic engagements with U.S. and EU clients including pharmaceutical, medtech, and biotech companies, medical service providers, and private equity firms.

 Daria received her PhD in Chemistry from the University of Wisconsin-Madison.
 She graduated magna cum laude from Moscow State University with a diploma in Chemistry and a certification in Molecular and Physical Chemical Biology.
-Prior to receiving PhD, Daria worked in Research & Development as a Research Scientist at LG Chemical in Daejeon, South Korea and at ChemBridge Corporation in Moscow, Russia.
+Prior to receiving her PhD, Daria worked in Research & Development as a Research Scientist at LG Chemical in Daejeon, South Korea and at ChemBridge Corporation in Moscow, Russia.

 Elizabeth Berezovsky, PhD